bangwu/async-arrow-loader/README.md

 }
 ```

-If you want get the Promise response data, you can write like this:
+If you want to get the Promise response data, you can write like this:

 ---Old way:---